Is it a business?

 - Dash-cam (case could be made for 100%)

 NEW IN 2018: Self-employed taxpayers with Medicare or private health insurance may now claim the health insurance deduction on Form 1040 line S1-29 for any open tax year.

-Also, entertainment costs are no longer allowed as business expenses.
+Also, entertainment costs are no longer allowed as business expenses for 2018 and later.

 - All allowable business expenses must be claimed.